ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-write-custom-transactions.md

 ```

 Notice three static properties we have to set:
-- `typeGroup` is a number of transaction group (we will assigned it to core group with number 1)
+- `typeGroup` is a number of transaction group (we will assign it to core group with number 1)
 - `type` is a number of a transaction (in our case number 100)
 - `key` by which core looks for static fees
 - `defaultStaticFee` is amount user will have to pay for this transaction